schmidtvinicius/photo_auction/README.md

 ## Things I learned:
 - Svelte is a very flexible and user friendly framework.
 It is much simpler than React, for example, and the code for each component is very human-readable, because of its neat structure.
 - REST APIs are very powerful because they make it possible to communicate with various clients using the same data format.
+- How to make pagination elements with both "raw" JavaScript and Svelte.
+- How to manage user sessions and permissions.
+- How to store passwords and authenticate users.

 ## Screenshots: